wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

     match   : dev.*
 ```

-### extractTag
+### extractTag and extractTagIfNotExists

-Creates a new point tag based on a metric name, source name, or another point tag value.
+Extracts a string from the metric name, source name, or point tag value and creates a new point tag from it.
+* For `extractTag` create the new point tag.
+* For `extractTagIfNotExists` create the new point tag but do not replace the existing value with the new value if the tag already exists.

 <font size="3"><strong>Parameters</strong></font>